owncloud-archive/mozilla_sync/INSTALL.md

 3. Set an email address for all users that want to use Mozilla Sync.
 If the user name is already an email address (e.g. **external_user** app) it will be set automatically when users visit their personal page after installing Mozilla Sync.
 Note: **Email addresses must be unique!**

 ### Sync installation on desktop Firefox
+##### Hint: This will only work in Firefox < 29.
+But it will remain if you upate it to newest Firefox 34

 To init the sync of bookmarks, etc. you have to create an account with a desktop installation of Firefox.
 If you want to sync other devices (e.q. smart phones) do the following installation steps and than pair your device.